The real suck is in the middle.

 Your body and your mind tell you to stop, to quit, to be kind to yourself and take a break.

 Yet you keep going.

 Congratulations, you’re a survivor.
 Carry that over into all of your life and you’ve got a chance at being a success.

-So, when it’s you in that spot in the WOD or in your life, remember, as always, you’ve got two choices: Quit or persevere.
-Suck it up and make it through the suck.
-In school, in work, in your relationships.
-In your workout.
+So, when it’s you in that spot in your workout or in your life, remember, as always, you’ve got two choices: Quit or persevere.
+Suck it up and make it through the suck— in school, in work, in your relationships, in your workout.
 Finish, or walk away.

 Two choices for pretty much everything in this life: how you choose determines your future.